Alexander Frater: Television

 A BBC and ABC Discovery Series documentary recreating Africa's flying boat journeys from Cairo to Mozambique was filmed in difficult conditions in 1989 aboard a Catalina flying boat.
-The programme aired in 1990 entitled The Last African Flying Boat.
+The programme aired in 1990 entitled The Last African Flying Boat and was awarded a BAFTA for Best Documentary in 1991.

 Monsoon (BBC), about India's monsoonal rainfall event, aired in 1991.

 In the Footsteps of Buddha (BBC), 1993.

 Personal

 Frater had 2 children: Tania, a university administrator, and John, a medical professor at the University of Oxford.
 He lived in Richmond upon Thames, close to Heathrow Airport, but unlike many residents did not mind being under 'the glide path' and was curious about the details of the aircraft passing above his flat.

 In a 2004 interview with The Independent Frater named his worst travel experience as being arrested in Kupang, West Timor by the Indonesian Military and spending three days in prison, in a cell neighbouring a pit with two Komodo dragons.
 After release he was put under house arrest and then thrown off the island.